Pritika23/cse284-litegwas/README.md

 - Overlap among the top-ranked SNPs
 - Plots showing the correlations between the effect sizes and the negative logarithm of the p values

-## Runtime Benchmark: LiteGWAS vs PLINK2
+## Runtime Benchmark: PyGWAS vs PLINK2

-To evaluate the runtime performance of LiteGWAS, we benchmark it against **PLINK2**, a widely used and highly optimized GWAS tool written in C/C++.
+To evaluate the runtime performance of PyGWAS, we benchmark it against **PLINK2**, a widely used and highly optimized GWAS tool written in C/C++.
 Both tools were run on the same dataset with identical phenotype and covariates.

 ### Dataset